 And I've had colon cancer, and there is no pain that is greater than that.

-When you go to a hospital and people are dying of pain, they have bone cancer and they have colon cancer at the top, and then way the hell down here, they have other regular kinds of pain like childbirth.
+When you go to a hospital and people are dying of pain, they have bone cancer and they have colon cancer at the top.

 Okay, so there is no pain greater than the colon cancer and/or bone cancer.

-Now, if Jordan Sather is uh self-professing that he's dosed it and it's made it down into his gut, he'll probably end up with colon cancer.
+Now, if Jordan Sather is self-professing that he's dosed it and it's made it down into his gut, he'll probably end up with colon cancer.

 So those people that he's cursed will also be able to die in peace to some extent, knowing that he is also suffering that great terrible pain.

-Um Jim Humble is a nut job.
+Jim Humble is a nut job.

-He is absolutely wacko, and uh Carrie Cassidy is out there pimping for him, and she's doing it in the same kind of way that she did for Jordan Peterson and some of these other fellows that went loopy in their old age by thinking she was.
+And Carrie Cassidy is out there pimping for him and she's doing it in the same kind of way that she did for Jordan Peterson and some of these other fellows that went loopy in their old age by thinking she was, I'm assuming she's thinking she's doing them a service by putting them on the air in that shape and condition.

 But this guy is not rational.